withabubaker/LHL-SQL-Project/starting_with_data.md

 SQL Queries:

-SELECT date AS revenuDate, CAST(SUM(totaltransactionrevenue) AS decimal(10,2)) AS totalRevenues FROM all_sessions
+SELECT EXTRACT (MONTH FROM date) AS revenuDate, CAST(SUM(totaltransactionrevenue) AS decimal(10,2)) AS totalRevenues FROM all_sessions
-GROUP BY date
+GROUP BY EXTRACT (MONTH FROM date)
-ORDER BY totalRevenues DESC;
+ORDER BY totalRevenues DESC; --Q2

 Answer:

 1- The revenues in March at the highest level US$2,986 2- Then Decemebr with US$2,556, probably becuase of boxing day, black friday and holiday season.
 3- August, September and October have the lowest revenues.
    I think most of customers try to save their money to spend it in holiday season, where they can get better offer

-Question 3:
+Question 3: What is the top-selling product in each month?

 SQL Queries:

+WITH totalproductOrder AS (
+SELECT *,
+RANK() OVER (PARTITION BY soldDate ORDER BY Total_sold DESC) FROM
+(SELECT al.v2productname AS productname, SUM(sv.units_sold) AS Total_sold, EXTRACT (MONTH FROM al.date) AS soldDate
+	FROM all_sessions AS al
+	JOIN sales_by_visitor AS sv
+	ON sv.fullvisitorid = al.fullvisitorid
+	WHERE sv.units_sold <> 0
+	GROUP BY al.v2productname, EXTRACT (MONTH FROM al.date) ORDER BY SUM(sv.units_sold) DESC) AS new_table
+)
+SELECT *
+FROM totalproductorder
+WHERE RANK = 1

 Answer:

+1- Google Men's short sleeve, #1 selling in January & Google Zip Hoodie is #1 selling in February.
+I think becuase there will be a big discount on summer and fall clothes in winter.

+2- In summer (June and July) we can see heather cap and bottel infuser are more popular, which makes sense.

 Question 4: